stevencoveta/stock_screener/README.md

 # Stock Screener
-Get current options stock price adn download it as a csv file.
+Get current option chain data and download it as a csv file.

 All the data is pulled from the yahoo finance api.